 The Grand Ole Opry is back at the Ryman for a spell.
 For those just blowing into town, the Ryman is our capital of culture and surrounding Broadway the city center.
 And if you know anything about the history of country music in Nashville, the Opry's return is a reason to rejoice.
 Will Rogers lassoed on that stage.
 Hank sang.
 Bill Monroe, Chet Atkins, and a thousand more thrilled.
 The idea that a pilgrim can still hold a séance downtown with old purveyors of revelry and mirth is a pleasing thought.

-FATHOM asked me to put together an article on the honky-tonks of Lower Broad.
+Fathom asked me to put together an article on the honky-tonks of Lower Broad.
 So much of the old spirit and creativity has left the block that, as David Eason explains in Nashville's Lower Broad: The Street That Music Made, such an article is no longer a useful proposition.
 We'll peek down Broadway, but not dwell too long.
-Nashville's long been a Big Top for country music; where tourists herd in and out, communing with the dead and dying.
+Nashville has long been a Big Top for country music where tourists herd in and out, communing with the dead and dying.
 Today, the tourists are trapped and few gods remain.

 Thankfully, under the neon boot of Robert's Western World, you'll find a legacy intact, a nightly tribute to the old-time, honky-tonk crooners.
 Though don't be surprised when a star like Wanda Jackson shows up for a quick set or you catch wind that Greg Garing's back in town, aiming to start "a little Lower Broadway revival."
 Robert's is the only honky-tonk left worth visiting.

 Across from Robert's stands Ernest Tubb Record Shop.
 Every Saturday after the Opry, they host the Midnight Jamboree.
 If you'd care to sit in on the program, they tape live at the Texas Troubador Theatre at midnight.
-It's off Broadway now, but the show is still an institution; this week will be the 3,382nd broadcast.
+It's off Broadway now, but the show is still an institution, nearing 3,500 broadcasts.
 And, of course, daylight hours are well spent at the Country Music Hall of Fame and Museum.

 I slipped in Bill Monroe as a reminder.
 What he started carries on at The Station Inn, an old stone hut rendezvous for bluegrass players and their fans.
 Once or twice a month you can catch a goofy-eyed send-up of country music called The Doyle & Debbie Show.